A Primer On Intestinal Worms: Types, Symptoms, and Diagnosis of Intestinal Worms in Dogs

 Roundworms are long, white worms that look like strands of spaghetti.

 Roundworm infections are most common in puppies.
-Puppies often contract the worms directly from their mother (through the womb or mother’s milk).
+This is because puppies often contract the worms directly from their mother (through the womb or mother’s milk).

-However, dogs of any age can contract roundworms from eggs that are deposited with the feces.
+However, dogs of any age can contract roundworms from eggs deposited with feces.

-Adult worms live in the small intestine, where they steal nutrients and irritate the digestive tract.
+Adult worms live in the small intestine, stealing nutrients and irritating the digestive tract.
 Large numbers of roundworms can even block the digestive tract.
 Sometimes, coiled-up white worms are visible in the material that your dog vomits or in the feces, which may be diarrhea.
 Puppies infected with large numbers of worms often have trouble gaining weight and may have “potbellies” and a dull hair coat.

 Hookworms are tiny parasites that “chew” their way into the intestinal wall, attaching and feeding on blood.